Friday, March 3, 2006

 Carpal Tunnel Syndrome (1997)

-As I mused over this list last night, I realized that some of these symptoms started as far back as 1985, and that most of them really set in during 1992, when I moved to Denver to take care of my dying father.
+As I mused over this list last night, I realized that some of these symptoms started as far back as 1985, and that most of them really set in during 1992 when I moved to Denver to take care of my dying father.
 Since then, my life has been one big wad of stress after another.
 I mean, major life-altering stress.
 I’ve read that stress is a prime cause of Hypothyroidism.

 Man!
 Knowing that there’s a treatment for this—and that I can actually feel normal after 14 years of this crap—is like being blind and being told that you will see again.
-I can’t even jest about it; I find I’m very emotional right now with the possibility of no longer feeling 20 years older than I actually am.
+I can’t even joke about it; I find I’m very emotional right now with the possibility of no longer feeling 20 years older than I actually am.

 So maybe my insomnia is curable… Gasp!
 I’m going to have to reinvent myself!